Overv/VulkanTutorial/en/11_Compute_Shader.md

 Synchronization is an important part of Vulkan, even more so when doing compute in conjunction with graphics.
 Wrong or lacking synchronization may result in the vertex stage starting to draw (=read) particles while the compute shader hasn't finished updating (=write) them (read-after-write hazard), or the compute shader could start updating particles that are still in use by the vertex part of the pipeline (write-after-read hazard).

 So we must make sure that those cases don't happen by properly synchronizing the graphics and the compute load.
-There are different ways of doing so, depending on how you submit your compute workload but in our case with two separate submits we'll be using [semaphores](03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md#page_Semaphores) and [fences](03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md#page_Fences) to ensure that the vertex shader won't start fetching vertices until the compute shader has finished updating them.
+There are different ways of doing so, depending on how you submit your compute workload but in our case with two separate submits, we'll be using [semaphores](03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md#page_Semaphores) and [fences](03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md#page_Fences) to ensure that the vertex shader won't start fetching vertices until the compute shader has finished updating them.

 This is necessary as even though the two submits are ordered one-after-another, there is no guarantee that they execute on the GPU in this order.
 Adding in wait and signal semaphores ensures this execution order.

 So we first add a new set of synchronization primitives for the compute work in `createSyncObjects`.
-The compute fences, just like the graphics fences, are created in the signaled state cause otherwise the first draw would time out while waiting for the fences to be signaled as detailed [here](03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md#page_Waiting-for-the-previous-frame):
+The compute fences, just like the graphics fences, are created in the signaled state because otherwise, the first draw would time out while waiting for the fences to be signaled as detailed [here](03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md#page_Waiting-for-the-previous-frame):

 ```c++
 std::vector<VkFence> computeInFlightFences;